-Rescuers are attempting to reach about 500 people cut off by flash floods which have killed at least 150 people in Indian-administered Kashmir.
+Rescuers attempting to reach hundreds cut off with at least 150 already dead.

 Rescuers have said that they fear many more people have died after being buried by landslides.